Sriajaykumar/sriajaykumar/README.md

 # 💫 About Me:
 To advance the success of esteem organizations via hard work and gained talents, and to continuously seek for greater work and achievement in life.
-I want to establish myself as a perfect and all- acceptable challenging developer.
+I want to establish myself as a perfect and all acceptable challenging Test engineer

 # 💻 Tech Stack: